top of page

 Future Fungi Prototypes.jpg

-Nima Shahab Shahmir is an innovative entrepreneur with the goal to reduce plastic usage in daily life.
+Nima Shahab Shahmir, the innovative mind behind Future Fungi, is an entrepreneur dedicated to reducing plastic usage in daily life through sustainable solutions.

 • Facebook